The Great Barrier Reef is one of the world’s seven natural wonders

 Ancient Wonder

 The Great Barrier Reef is estimated to be between 6,000 and 8,000 years old, making it one of Earth’s most ancient living structures.
-Its formation began after the last Ice Age when coral polyps started to build the reef.
+Its formation began after the last Ice Age when coral polyps started to build the Reef.

 Colourful Coral Gardens